March 25, 2026

 Ask: "How much equity do I need to avoid PMI on this new loan?"

 Rates can fluctuate daily.
-A rate lock guarantees your interest rate for a set period, usually 30–60 days.
+A rate lock guarantees your interest rate for a set period - typically 30 to 60 days (Source: Consumer Financial Protection Bureau).

 Tip: Lock only when you're confident you'll close on time.

-Some lenders offer programs for first-time homebuyers, low-income borrowers, or homeowners with little equity.
-It’s worth asking.
+Some lenders offer programs for first-time homebuyers, low-income borrowers, or homeowners with limited equity.
+It's worth asking.

-Rolling closing costs into your loan adds to your balance and the interest you’ll pay.
-Ask if paying upfront is a better long-term move.
+Rolling closing costs into your loan adds to your balance and the interest you'll pay over time.
+Ask if paying costs upfront is a better long-term move for your situation.

 FAQs